NCEAS/oss-2014/day-08/sql-basics/sql-tutorial-activity.md

 ## Calulating an average

+Using our new table, we can calcualte the average over a group, in this case `sciname`.

 ```sql
 -- ANOTHER AGGREGATION QUERY
 SELECT sciname, avg(diameter) FROM plotobs GROUP BY sciname ORDER BY sciname;
 ```

 ## Inner joins

+Now that we have two tables in the database, you can see that it is possible to combine our knowlegde using a `JOIN` to merge data from the two tables.
+This is a simple `INNER JOIN`, and is a powerful part of using a relational database.
+Only rows that have keys matching in both tables will be returned from the query (e.g., any rows in the `sites` table that lack corresponding rows in the `plotobs` table will be omitted by the query.
+This is in contrast to an `OUTER JOIN` where you can choose to include some non-matching records.

 ```sql
 -- SIMPLE INNER JOIN
 SELECT s.siteid, s.altitude, p.obsid, p.plot, p.sciname, p.diameter FROM sites s, plotobs p WHERE p.siteid = s.siteid;
 ```

 ## Concatenate query results

+Append the results of one query to another.
+This is frequently useful when you want to combine results form multiple source tables.

 ```sql
 -- UNION for concatenating results of two queries